ksmandersen/Plex-Media-Analyzer/README.md

 * How many hours of content you have (episodes)
 * How many hours of content you have watched (episodes)

+## Further additions
+Wanna get some additional data from Plex?
+Add an issue and let me know

 ## Disclaimer
 The code in this repository is generally just proof of concept.
 I provide no guarentee that it works for you.
 Use the code in this repository at your own risk